 11. Freckles and Moles

-Similar to the brown patches due to pigmentation, increased levels of progesterone and estrogen could cause melanin cells in your skin to build more pigment.
-This could lead to the freckles and moles on your face to look even darker.
+Like the brown patches due to pigmentation, increased levels of progesterone and estrogen could cause melanin cells in your skin to build more pigment.
+This could lead to the freckles and moles on your face looking even darker.

 12. Calcium Deposits

 Little calcium deposits around the delicate folds of your eyes, known as milk spots, will also be visible.
 There is no particular reason for their appearance, but they fade with time.
 However, these are rare.

 While these changes may not always be in your control, there are simple ways in which you can curb them as and when they crop up.

 - Use organic products for your face as much as possible, as chemical-laden products may aggravate your condition.